-HM-195 Emodumeter™ measures the resonant frequency of concrete and other materials for determinations of Young’s modulus, modulus of rigidity and Poisson’s ratio.
+HM-195 Concrete Resonant Frequency (Emodumeter™) measures the resonant frequency of concrete and other materials for determinations of Young’s modulus, modulus of rigidity, and Poisson’s ratio.
 This device is used extensively in the lab for nondestructive analyses of concrete freeze-thaw samples.
 The impact of a hardened steel ball is sensed by an accelerometer, then values are displayed by the Emodumeter™.
 The frequency spectrum is computed and displayed by the meter.
 Three different modes of vibration are measured: longitudinal, transverse (flexural), and torsional.

 Samples with cross-section up to 6in (150mm) and length from 1.75in (45mm) to 28in (700mm) can be tested.
-Frequency range is 10Hz to 40kHz, with 4.9 to 78.1Hz resolution.
-Maximum amplitude is automatically calculated, eliminating cumbersome frequency scanning.
-Time domain and frequency spectrum results for 200 tests can be stored and uploaded to a PC for further analysis.
+The frequency range is 10Hz to 40kHz, with 4.9 to 78.1Hz resolution.
+The maximum amplitude is automatically calculated, eliminating cumbersome frequency scanning.
+Time-domain and frequency spectrum results for 200 tests can be stored and uploaded to a PC for further analysis.

 - Measures three different vibration modes

 - The frequency range of 10Hz to 40kHz

 - Data can be stored for upload to user’s PC

 - Backlit display for daylight use

 - Concrete Resonance Frequency Meter